ivogeorg/ce-learning-progression-003-screensavers-part1/learning-progression.md

 <img src="images/doc-popup.png" alt="MakeCode editor method dropdown" width="400"/>

 Before we review the array methods, we need to point out what the difference is between methods and properties.
-Looking back at the material on classes in the previous learning progression, we can see that the array methods look like class methods and the `length` property as a `[<cept>]`_class field_, that is, a data point.
+Looking back at the material on classes in the previous learning progression, we can see that the array methods look like class methods and the `length` property as a _class field_, that is, a data point.
 The actual implementation is a bit more complicated, due to the need for MakeCode to support devices other than the micro:bit, but from our purposes, we can think of these methods and property as defined in the class `Array`. _Methods_ are called like functions, with parentheses `()`, as in `arr.reverse()`, while _properties_ are called like data fields, without parentheses, as in `arr.length`.

 Use the following functions to look at the contents of arrays in the next examples:
 ```javascript